ajiteshgogoi/touchbase/src/content/blog/how-to-resolve-conflicts.md

 ### Personal Relationships

 Conflict is a natural part of any close relationship.
-Whether it's with a partner, family member or friend, disagreements are bound to arise.
+Whether it's with a partner, family member, or friend, disagreements are bound to arise.

 -   **Prioritise the Relationship:** Remember that the relationship is more important than winning the argument.
 -   **Be Patient:** Resolving conflict takes time and effort.
 Be patient and willing to work through the issues.